 Now you’re talking my religion.
 Well of course you should use Drift.

-The simplest way to stay customer-focused across your company is to ONLY set customer metrics as goals your team’s own.
+The simplest way to stay customer-focused across your is to ONLY set customer metrics as goals on your team’s own.

 Don’t give credit for any metric that isn’t customer-focused.

-Bad: Velocity, On time ship dates, Story Points, # of features released, etc.
+Bad: Velocity, On-time ship dates, Story Points, number of features released, etc.